 Nevertheless, it is necessary to have a holistic interpretation of the claim (ie to analyze the claim as a whole by seeking the goal of the writer) (T1825 / 13).

-For example, a licensee sought to delete the term & #8220; heat & #8221; in claim & #8220;quality control device for printing a printer, in which the printer includes two drying devices for drying the ink in heat& #8220 ;.
-His argument was the fact that the printer that dried on heat was & #8220; outside the & #8217; invention & #8221; and therefore the characteristics thereof were non-limiting of the device.
+For example, a licensee sought to delete the term "heat" in the claim " printer print quality control device, in which the printer includes two drying devices for heat drying the ink".
+Its argument was the fact that the printer which dried with heat was "outside the invention" and that therefore the characteristics of the latter were non-limiting of the device.

-Chamber n & #8217; is not of this opinion since, for it and according to the description, the claim must be understood as covering the printer & #8220;printer with a print quality control device #8217; printing and two drying devices for drying ink with heat".
-Therefore the deletion of "in the heat"ContravenesA123 (3) EPC.
+The board disagreed as, according to it and according to the description, the claim should be understood as covering the printer " printer with a print quality control device and two dryers to heat dry ink".
+Therefore the deletion of in the heat "ContravenesA123 (3) EPC.

 Indeed, the copper salts (for example) whose content was limited in the first formulation are no longer limited.

 The same situation happens if we have the characteristic " the composition comprises less than 5% of metal salts chosen from copper or zinc salts Which is limited the composition comprises less than 5% of metal salts chosen from copper salts